LSU vs. UL Monroe NCAA Football Odds, Plays and Insights | November 20, 2021

 LSU Stats and Trends

-- LSU has four wins against the spread in 10 games this season.
+- In LSU's 10 games this season, it has four wins against the spread.

-- This season, the Tigers are winless ATS when entering a game as a favorite of 29 points or more.
+- This season, the Tigers are winless against the spread when entering a game as a favorite of 29 points or more.

-- LSU has gone over the point total in 30% of its opportunities this year (three times over 10 games with a set point total).

 - This year, the Tigers have 12 turnovers, four fewer than the Warhawks have takeaways (16).